Start working with Amelia WordPress Appointment Booking plugin

 Alternatively, you can manually type in the shortcode

-Save the page, and open it in site’s front-end.
+Save the page, and open it on the site’s front-end.
 You should see the booking wizard appear:

 To book an appointment, simply follow the wizard steps: